Get a free, no obligation personal loan quote with rates as low as 6.99%

 Determine Your Total Debt Service (TDS)

 Your GDS and TDS ratios will give your lender a better idea of your ability to manage mortgage payments on top of all your other debts relative to how much you earn.
-It will also help them determine what type of interest rate to offer you if you are approved, as well as your maximum loan amount.
+It will also help them determine what type of interest rate to offer you if you are approved.

 Owning a home comes with many more financial responsibilities compared to renting.
 In addition to your mortgage payments, you’ll also be obligated to cover the following expenses: